AaratiAkkapeddi/liomin/README.md

     link: "https://link_to_go_to.com"

 ```
+Further tips:
+- Be mindful of category formatting.
+For example, "books" and "Books" might be read as two different categories.
+- You can add as many description/link pairs as you want to the body (just make sure to follow the formatting in terms of indentation and adding that `-` in front of `description`)
-indentation matters with yaml.
-For example, in the above code, the fact that `- description` is indented further than `body` indicates that `- description` is nested within `body`.
-(Members of a list in yaml start with the `-` symbol).
+- indentation matters with yaml.
+For example, in the above code, the fact that `- description` is indented further than `body` indicates that `- description` is nested within `body`. (objects that are part of a list in yaml start with the `-` symbol).

 ## Updating Upcoming